 Scaffolds (sufficient surface and various surface chemical properties facilitating cell adhesion, growth, migration and differentiation can be achieved using biocompatible nanofibers)

-Wound Healing (novel dressing materials made of spun biopolymers contain various active components beneficial for wound healing with fiber segment sizes ranging from tens of nanometres to several microns)
+Wound Healing (novel dressing materials made of spun biopolymers containing various active components beneficial for wound healing with fiber segment sizes ranging from tens of nanometres to several microns)

-Many in vitro studies of nanofiber wound healing bandages, scaffolds and drug carriers have shown that nanofiber materials outperform their micro or macro counterparts even when they are composed of the same materials.
+Many in vitro studies of nanofiber wound healing bandages, scaffolds and drug carriers have shown that nanostructured materials outperform their micro or macro counterparts even when they are composed of the same raw material.
 The properties of nanofiber layers, such as porosity, can generally be adapted.

 Besides producing large nanofibrous sheets, 4SPIN® technology is also able to create different 3D structures.
 These objects combine the advantages of nanomaterials such as an extremely large surface area, improved reactivity or a high porosity with good mechanical properties, which allow their further processing and utilization in various fields (vascular tissue engineering, wound healing etc.).